orphic-inc/ruby-orphic-cli/orphic/README.md

 You'll need [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and Rubygems installed for the Ruby Orphic CLI to function and develop your own commands or plugins.
 This is built using the [Thor toolkit (Insecure Link!)](http://whatisthor.com/) and [Ruby on Rails](https://rubyonrails.org/).

-If looking to develop your own front end, check out our [rails fork here](https://github.com/orphic-inc/ruby-orphic-cli/tree/main/orphic-rails).
+If looking to develop your own front end, check out our [rails fork here (broken link, coming soon!)](https://github.com/orphic-inc/ruby-orphic-cli/tree/main/orphic-rails).
 You can [Get Started with Rails](https://guides.rubyonrails.org/getting_started.html) by following the linked guide and for more in-depth tutorials check out [Team Tree House](https://teamtreehouse.com/library/topic:ruby).

 ## Basic Guide to a Web Development environment for the Orphic CLI